seansxiao/nonogram-solver/README.md

 <img src="runtime2.png">
 </div>

 Comparing our test cases to a sequential solver, we see decent speedup on some test puzzles but also slowdown on others.
 This is most likely due to more advanced guessing tehcniques implemented by the solver.
-We believe that our solver would have been competitive had we used these techniques.
+We believe that our solver would have been competitive on these cases had we used these techniques.

 #### Areas for improvement
 Regarding overall execution time, there is room for improvement.
 Our DFS guessing algorithmn is very straightforward could have benefited from better heuristics or a probing approach.
 We more mostly focused on achieving parallel speedup so we did not devote much time to this.